SindieCastro/Stock-analysis/README.md

 **What are the advantages or disadvantages of refactoring code?**

 One advantage of refactoring code is the ability to expand the data being analyzed.
 For this project, the first analysis focused on the performance of DQ; However, after refactoring, the analysis expanded to 12 stocks.
 A second advantage of refactoring is the improvement made to the code thus making it easier for the reader to follow.
 Refactoring also has disadvantages.
 One disadvantage is that refactoring is time consuming.
 For example, the need to expand the analysis to other stocks increased the time to complete this project.
-Another disadvantage is the need for a budget increase because the project money can end before editing the code (Source: [https://stackoverflow.com/questions/43983284/what-are-the-advantages-and-disadvantages-of-refactoring-code-smell-in-software].
+Another disadvantage is the need for a budget increase because the project money can end before editing the code (See, [https://stackoverflow.com/questions/43983284/what-are-the-advantages-and-disadvantages-of-refactoring-code-smell-in-software], March, 3, 2021.

 **How do these pros and cons apply to refactoring the original VBA script?**